 Devon leverages his education, training and transferrable skills to successfully execute the duties and responsibilities in his role.
 Prior to joining LeadersUp, Devon worked in the field of education policy, leading campaigns that have resulted in legislative and budget wins for underserved students in California and Pennsylvania.
 Devon also has an extensive research and practical background in higher education, with a particular emphasis on the factors that help Black & Latino males succeed in school.
 Devon received his Master’s of Science degree in higher education from the University of Pennsylvania and his bachelor’s degree in political science from the University of California, Los Angeles (UCLA).
 A native from Inglewood, CA, Devon is extremely passionate for eradicating the barriers that impede upon the upward mobility of historically disenfranchised communities.

-Miles Goodloe, Program Manager of Instruction & Advancement
+Miles Goodloe, National Program Manager of Instruction & Advancement

 Prior to LeadersUp, Miles worked as an advisor in the Honors College at Drexel University, which prides itself on college to career preparation by requiring work experience to graduate.
 He became the youngest adjunct faculty member at 24 years old.
 Prior to working at Drexel University, Miles served the greater Los Angeles and Pasadena communities while attending UCLA to assist in closing the achievement gap.
 A native of Oakland, California, Miles is extremely interested in higher education and career advancement.
 He hopes that the experiences he has in college retention and professional development continue to fuel his passion for creating economic sovereignty.
 He currently leads multimedia efforts as a motivational speaker focused on college to career success for people facing challenging times.